andykee/prtools/docs/index.rst

 .. note::

    Only NumPy and JAX interoperability is currently tested.
-Future backend libraries may be tested in the future.
+Additional backend libraries may be tested in the future.